brbavar/katex-for-messenger-web/README.md

 ## Installation

 If you use Chrome, Firefox, or Edge, the easiest option is to install via the [Chrome Web Store](https://chromewebstore.google.com/detail/latex-for-messenger/jjfbdmhcinjhlnhcajhdeiaaofkdconk), [Firefox Add-ons](https://addons.mozilla.org/addon/latex-for-messenger/), or [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/latex-for-messenger/fgbbmlmmanaeinndjkfkplniaclajcgk).
-Alternatively, you can [click here](https://github.com/brbavar/katex-for-messenger-web/archive/refs/heads/main.zip) to download the ZIP from GitHub, if you know what to do with it.
+Alternatively, you can [click here](https://github.com/brbavar/katex-for-messenger-web/archive/refs/heads/main.zip) to download the ZIP from GitHub, if you know what to do with it (see [Build Instructions](#build-instructions)).
 This latter approach guarantees you get the latest version of the extension, even if that version has yet to be published in the aforementioned stores.

+## Build Instructions

+[Install the latest version of Node](https://nodejs.org/en/download) for your operating system and architecture.

+Navigate to the root of the project.
+Run `npm install` to install all dependencies the build process requires.
+Then, if the project contains no `dist` folder, use the command `npm run build`.
+Otherwise, use `rm -r dist && npm run build` to replace the existing build.

 ## Usage